Tag: red sox

 Johnny Taylor, Bulkeley High School, 1933.

 In Taylor’s final high school contest, he shattered his single-game strikeout record with 25 strikeouts against New Britain High school (a State of Connecticut record to this day).
-He won 8 games, finished with a .428 batting average and was named to the Greater Hartford Scholastic Team
+He won 8 games, finished with a .428 batting average and was named to the Greater Hartford Scholastic Team.
+The New York Yankees became interested in Schoolboy Taylor, until however, when Yankees scout Gene McCann learned that Taylor was black.
+McCann suggested that Taylor should claim Cuban heritage since white baseball barred black players.
+The light-skinned Taylor refused to falsify his heritage.

 Johnny Taylor sets a Connecticut scholastic record with 25 strikeouts against New Britain High School, June 3, 1933.

 After the Yankees passed on him, Taylor competed with the Home Circle club of the Hartford Twilight League.
 He twirled on the many diamonds of Colt Park on Wethersfield Avenue and at Bulkeley Stadium on Hanmer Street.
-At the stadium on September 10, 1933, about 5,000 fans witnessed a wild-throwing Taylor.
-He lost the game to his crosstown rival, Pete Naktenis.
+At the stadium on September 10, 1933, over 5,000 fans witnessed a wild-throwing Taylor and he lost the game to his crosstown rival, Pete Naktenis.
 Taylor would later joined forces with Naktenis, winning a New England amateur championship organized by the United States Amateur Baseball Association.

 Bulkeley Stadium, Hartford, Connecticut, 1933.